lobsterdore/release-dash/README.md

 Some key env vars are:

-* ```GITHUB_CHANGELOG_FETCH_TIMER_SECONDS``` controls the interval for grabbing the changelong for each repository that should appear on the dashboard
+* ```GITHUB_CHANGELOG_FETCH_TIMER_SECONDS``` controls the interval for grabbing the changelog for each repository that should appear on the dashboard
 * ```GITHUB_REPO_FETCH_TIMER_SECONDS``` controls the interval for looking up repos that should appear on the dashboard